• Skip to primary navigation

 Montana law does not let you recover more than $250,000 in non-economic damages.[2]

-Montana also requires that you file an Application for Review of Claim before you can go to trial with your lawsuit.
+Montana also requires that you file an Application for Review of Claim before proceeding with your lawsuit.

 An Application for Review of Claim should contain information about the negligence you are claiming, and it must be reviewed by a panel of three doctors and three lawyers.[3]